kuhussai/architecture-center/docs/microservices/api-design.md

 These sorts of coding practices are particularly important when building a traditional monolithic application.
 With a large code base, many subsystems might use the `Location` object, so it's important for the object to enforce correct behavior.

-Another example is the Repository pattern, which ensures that other parts of the application cannot make arbitrary writes to the data store:
+Another example is the Repository pattern, which ensures that other parts of the application do not make direct reads or writes to the data store:

 ![](./images/repository.png)